The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/5-4-blm-raid-guide.md

 General notes:

 \- AM (or any other movement ability) through brambles has a chance to snapshot you in them and give you a heavy tick of damage, which will often lead to quick death thereafter.
-Avoid whenever possible, unless you will die otherwise
+Avoid whenever possible, unless you will die otherwise.

 \- All bramble strats are fairly manageable, though ones that allow for more clean lines to AM to the corner are preferred.
-In the case of happy brambles, you may need to move out to the side slightly before you can AM safely
+In the case of happy brambles, you may need to move out to the side slightly before you can AM safely.

 \- Consider using one of triple or proc + swift for brambles movement, and the other for WA/AA movement.
-You can move as soon as the purple AoE appears beneath you for breaking bramble tethers
+You can move as soon as the purple AoE appears beneath you for breaking bramble tethers.

 \- Tiles phase